hypre-space/hypre/src/docs/usr-manual/ch-sstruct.rst

 index space.
 In this example, we have chosen the indexing such that refinement cell :math:`(2i,2j)` lies in the lower left quadrant of coarse cell :math:`(i,j)`.
 Then the stencil is set up.
-In this example we are using a finite volume approach resulting in the standard 5-point stencil in Figure :ref:`fig-struct-stencil-b` in both parts.
+In this example we are using a finite volume approach resulting in the standard 5-point stencil in Section :ref:`sec-Struct-Grid` in both parts.

 The grid and stencil are used to define all intra-part coupling in the graph, the non-zero pattern of the composite grid matrix.
 The inter-part coupling at